 If you aren’t sure of your skill level, check out these helpful definitions provided by the Craft Yarn Council.

-Having a neutral scarf on hand, means you can wear it with anything and don’t have to think about coordinating as you run out the door.
-That’s a huge help for me as I am usually trying to get 3 little people out of door as well.
+Having a neutral scarf on hand means you can wear it with anything and don’t have to think about coordinating as you run out the door.
+That’s a huge help for me as I am usually trying to get 3 little people out of the door as well.
 It’s a miracle if we all have matching shoes let alone coordinating accessories.

 How Do You Crochet A Chunky Infinity Scarf?

 This chunky infinity scarf is worked in joined rounds starting with a chain.
 The first two rows are the single crochet double stitch also known as the petit pois stitch.

 The double stitch isn’t hard at all.
 It’s like single crocheting 2 together but instead of working over the next two stitches, you’ll work in the same stitch you just worked in and then the next stitch.

 If you want to see step-by-step photos, be sure to look through the Petite and Pretty Washcloth pattern.
 The instructions are a bit different since you are working in rows for the washcloth and not rounds, but it will still give you a good idea of how to work the double stitch.